wp-plugins/osm/readme.txt

 1. Shortcode generator in the plugin settings page
 2. Showing the geo data of all posts/pages within one map
 3. Showing a track added with a GPX file and popupmarker with photo
+4. Use template-tags to show a map if your post/page has got a geolocation

 == Changelog ==
+= 0.9.1 =
+* Feature: popup marker with link for the map displaying all posts/pages of the blog
+* Bugfix: licenselink is not displayed if an external map is loaded
+* Bugfix: some WP-thems showed grids/lines in the map
-= 0.9 =
+* Bugfix: bug if several maps were shown at the same time = 0.9 =
 * Feature: display several gpx files with diff. colours in one map
 * Feature: template tags to be used in your theme to show maps at geotagged posts